-On July 1, 2017, tweaks to Indiana’s Medical Malpractice Act (MMA) take effect.
-It will be the first time the legislature has increased the limits on damages in nearly two decades, among other changes to the MMA.
+Tweaks to Indiana’s Medical Malpractice Act (MMA) have increased the limits on damages for the first time in two decades, among other changes to the MMA.

 The director of government relations for Indiana State Medical Association evaluates the MMA as the “gold standard” of medical malpractice laws and says Indiana “is one of the top states to practice medicine because of our favorable malpractice environment,” which can certainly be read as a gentle nod to the difficulty patients may face when undertaking a medical malpractice suit.
 Indeed, Indiana is in limited company as a state where the law sets caps for medical malpractice damages.